zorael/kameloso/README.md

 $ dub build
 ```

 This will compile the bot in the default **debug** build type, which adds some extra code and debugging symbols.
 You can omit these and perform some optimisations by building it in **release** mode with `dub build -b release`.
 Mind that build times will increase accordingly.
-Refer to the output of `dub build --print-builds` for more build types.
+Refer to the output of `dub --annotate --print-builds` for more build types.

 ### Build configurations